reanghect/Quant_model/README.md

-This project is for backtesting and paper trading for Chinese Financial Markets.
+This project is for back-testing and paper trading for Chinese Financial Markets.